Amanbundela75/Student-Personal-Space/README.md

 - Select your academic branch/stream.
 - Browse and enroll in courses relevant to your branch.
 - Track your progress in each course from the dashboard.
-- Manage your profile and update branch/password details.

 - Submit feedback to help improve the platform (feedback is only visible to admins).

 **For Admins:**